Erase Along Edge

 Flatting Eraser that uses a reference layer to avoid crossing edges (see page for tips)

-I've been playing around with various fills and flatting tools and I thought it might be both more controllable and more enjoyable to erase using a reference layer than color with it.
+I felt that it might be both more controllable and more enjoyable to erase using a reference layer than color with it.

-This eraser in included among my flatting tools in my Tapioca Digital Painting Brush Set you can find in my gumroad store.
+This eraser in included among my flatting tools in my Tapioca Digital Painting Brush Set you can find in my gumroad/ko-fi shop.

 DON'T FORGET TO SET THE REFERENCE LAYER!